Skip to Content

 With AI already reshaping the marketing and sales funnel, hesitation isn’t an option.
 Here are three strategic, practical moves to make now:

 Dig your customer moat to protect on-site traffic.
-Third-party agents are disintermediating high-value direct shopping.
+Third-party agents are disintermediating high-value direct shopping, with the added threat of multivendor basket assembly.
 But leading retailers know that scarcity powers demand.
 They will offer exclusive products, premium bundles, loyalty-point multipliers, lower prices, and other rewards that entice consumers to visit sites and make direct purchases.
 Exclusive last-mile, value-added services such as installation and protection plans can also protect direct touchpoints.
 Consider how Best Buy’s product data currently appears on AI platforms, but it reserves services such as Geek Squad protection for its own site.

 Redefine retail media monetization models.
 Bain research shows that in the US and Europe, roughly 65% of advertiser spending on retail media is on-site, mostly driven by sponsored search and product listings.
 That’s at risk if traffic plummets or shifts to third-party agent recommendations.